wigy/rtds-query/README.md

-# Real-Time Data Sync - Query Constructor
+# Real-Time Data Sync - Queries

-This is a query parser and executor for [https://github.com/wigy/rtds-server](RTDS Server).
+This is a query parser and executor for [RTDS Server](https://github.com/wigy/rtds-server).

 ## Drivers